ZiadAbdElrahman/Diagnosing-Autism-Spectrum-using-Neural-Network/README.md

 ## Architectures
 ### 5 Downscales then 9 residual blocks then FCL’5D9R’
-The first architecture starts with 5 Conv Blocks Fig 2, each one consisting of   Conv2d(stride=2), norm layer and RelU. and then 9 residual blocks Fig 3 consist of Conv2d, norm layer and RelU and then its ends with fully connected layers.
+The first architecture starts with 5 Conv Blocks, each one consisting of   Conv2d(stride=2), norm layer and RelU. and then 9 residual blocks consist of Conv2d, norm layer and RelU and then its ends with fully connected layers.

 ### 5 Downscales then 6 residual blocks then FCL’5D6R’
-Second architecture starts with 5 Conv Blocks Fig 2, each one consisting of Conv2d(stride=2), norm layer and RelU. and then 6 residual blocks Fig 3 consist of Conv2d, norm layer and RelU, so it's shorter than the first archticture and then its ends with fully connected layers.
+Second architecture starts with 5 Conv Blocks, each one consisting of Conv2d(stride=2), norm layer and RelU. and then 6 residual blocks consist of Conv2d, norm layer and RelU, so it's shorter than the first archticture and then its ends with fully connected layers.

 ### Encoder Arch consists of Strides and residual blocks then FCL’Enc’
 Third architecture consists of downscales bloks and residual blocks too, but mixed to not lose information in the first downscale blocks.